sequenceiq/cloudbreak-docs/docs/recipes.md

 To add recipe via shell, use the following command:

 ```
-recipe create --name [recipe-name] --preInstallScriptFile /path/of/the/pre-install-script --postInstallScriptFile /path/of/the/post-install-script
+recipe create --name [recipe-name] --type [PRE|POST] --scriptFile /path/of/the/recipe-script
 ```

 This command has optional parameters:

 `--description` "string" description of the recipe

-`--timeout` "integer" timeout of the script execution
+`--scriptUrl` "string" remote location of the recipe

 `--publicInAccount` "flag" flags if the recipe is public in the account